18th Birthday Celebrations: 18 Days, 18 Prizes

 You haven’t always lived in Newcastle, what brought you here originally?

-I was a runaway bride, I literally high tailed it here when I was 22 and started working in Darby St with International Appliances.
+I was a runaway bride, I literally high tailed it here when I was 22 and started working in Darby Street with International Appliances.
 I fell in love with Newcastle and ended up working there for three years.
 During that time I just kept watching all the office workers walk past, and there was nowhere for them to shop, and I just thought there’s a space across the road that’s for lease, I think I am going to open a shop and see how I go.
 So once again I didn’t really think about that either.

-How has Ramjet changed in seventeen years
+How has Ramjet changed in eighteen years

 You know what, nothing in here has changed, the racks are the same, the floor’s the same, the counter may have changed once.
 To keep myself entertained